krimavyas/AWS-ECS-Deployment/README.md

 Follow these commands to build and test your container locally before pushing to Amazon ECR.

-#### Build the Docker image

-# From the directory where your Dockerfile is present.
+### Build the Docker image from the directory where your Dockerfile is present.
 `docker build -t <image-name>:latest .`

-# Run the container
+### Run the container
 `docker run -d -p 3000:3000 --name <container-name> <image-name>:latest`

 Explanation: